RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 **Conflict**

-Instance 1 adds "red" to the existing "colors" map with `JSON.SET`.
+Instance 1 adds "red" to the existing "colors" object with `JSON.SET`.

-Instance 2 assigns a new empty map for "colors".
+Instance 2 assigns a new empty object for "colors".

 **Resolution type**